Consistent circuits for indefinite causal order: Discussion and outlook

 Proving this conjecture would unlock a remarkable correspondence between, on the one hand, the structural features of processes, and, on the other hand, their operational properties.
 An interesting question is how this would connect to (partial) characterisations of causal inequalities-violating processes via their causal structure \cite{TselentisInPrep}.

 Our work facilitates a transition from a paradigm of defining processes with indefinite causal order one by one and checking their consistency by hand, to one of generating large classes of such processes from the study of elementary graphs, with their consistency baked in.
 In that, it follows the spirit of Ref.\ \cite{wechs2021quantum}, with more emphasis on the connectivity of processes and on the formal language with which one can describe the consistent ones.
 Another difference is that the framework presented here also allows us to build at least some of the unitary processes that violate causal inequalities \cite{branciard2015simplest}.
+It is important to note that of course, given the matrix form of a purported process in a particular basis, it may or may not be easier to verify if it is a valid process compared to being given the routed graph.
+However, it is the ability to check the validity for large classes of related processes at once, including processes with arbitrary large dimensions, which lies at the heart of the advantages provided by our method.

-A natural application would be to build and study new exotic processes using our framework; we leave this for future work.
-More generally, the fact that our rules for validity only rely on the study of graphs decorated with Boolean matrices opens the way for a systematic algorithmic search for instances, using numerical methods.
+A natural application would be to build and study new exotic processes using our framework; we leave this for future work.\footnote{This has in fact been achieved since the first appearance of this paper as a preprint: in \cite{mejdoub2025unilateraldeterminationcausalorder}, a process built using this paper's methods was displayed, featuring a novel unilateral determination of causal order.} More generally, the fact that our rules for validity only rely on the study of graphs decorated with Boolean matrices opens the way for a systematic algorithmic search for instances, using numerical methods.

 A final feature of our framework is how, through the use of graphical methods and meaningful principles, it makes more intelligible, and more amenable to intuition, the reasons why a process can be both cyclic and consistent -- a notoriously obscure behaviour, especially in the case of processes violating causal inequalities.
 Our two rules for validity, however, are still high-level; further work is needed to investigate their structural implications.
 This could eventually lead to a reasoned classification of the graphs that satisfy them, and therefore of (at least a large class of) exotic processes.